-- a) Distance learning programs are expected to produce the same learning outcomes as comparable classroom-based programs.
-How are these learning outcomes identified in terms of knowledge, skills, or credentials in course and program materials? - As with face to face courses, all online courses will have learning objectives/outcomes stated in course syllabi, in addition to course goals, content focus, readings, and assignments.
-Program faculty routinely discuss and revise the course syllabi and student learning outcomes, for both in-person and online formats, based on program assessments and evidence of student learning. - b) Describe how the means chosen for assessing student learning in this program are appropriate to the content, learning design, technologies, and characteristics of the learners. - All the courses have assessments aligned to our student learning outcomes.
-The assessments are specific to the course goals and may involve papers, proctored exams (including online proctoring services, if needed), online quizzes, discussion posts, problem sets, and other items suitable for the particular course.
-The assessments require integration, application, and analysis of course content.
+a) Distance learning programs are expected to produce the same learning outcomes as comparable classroom-based programs.
+How are these learning outcomes identified - in terms of knowledge, skills, or credentials - in course and program materials?

+Each course has a syllabus with course goals, learning objectives, readings and assignments.
+Learning objectives are routinely reviewed by faculty who are subject-matter experts as part of the college's assurance of learning (AOL) process.
+The accreditation team from the AACSB (the main accrediting body for schools of business) reviews the school's AOL process every five years.
+Input on learning objectives is also periodically obtained from program advisory boards that consist of alumni and other highly-accomplished business professionals.

+b) Describe how the means chosen for assessing student learning in this program are appropriate to the content, learning design, technologies, and characteristics of the learners.

+All courses have assessments aligned to our student learning objectives.
+The assessments are specific to the course goals and may involve proctored exams (including online proctoring services, if needed), quizzes, problem sets, papers, research projects, and student presentations.
+Most courses include assessments that relate to higher-order thinking skills identified in Bloom's taxonomy.